Our Team

 Bhushan holds a degree in Industrial Electronics and Computer Engineering.
 With nearly thirty years of experience in technology and global operations management within prominent Fortune 50 companies, he’s a seasoned senior professional in IT and Operations.
 In 2000, Bhushan led immigration policy reform on Capitol Hill as Vice President and board member of the Immigrants Support Network.
 Heading congressional communications, he helped reform and pass hi-tech immigration policy, aiding millions of hi-tech workers.

-Drawing from his diverse experiences, in 2020, he started the GALLOP Initiative, marking the start of a decade dedicated to Ecosystem Restoration.
+Drawing from his diverse experiences, he started the GALLOP Initiative in 2020, marking the start of a decade dedicated to Ecosystem Restoration.
 Bhushan recognizes that a solid foundation is necessary for large-scale policy success.
 Collaborating with EcoAg and other prestigious institutions like Columbia & Cornell Universities, UNDP, the World Bank, and European governments, Bhushan published the report, Public Policy to Support Landscape and Seascape Partnerships: Meeting Sustainable Development Goals through Collaborative Territorial Action, and brief.

 Phemo Karen Kgomotso